top of page

 Facebook, Instagram, WhatsAp groups

-We'll either drop a kit off, or if you are able to get to a nearby Bunnings, we'll order the kit for you to pick up.
+We'll either drop buckets off, or if you are far from us and able to get to a nearby Bunnings, we'll order the kit for you to pick up.

 There's a few reasons why:

-- People often leave items in the boxes that we can't take or recycle.
+- People often leave items in their boxes that we can't take or recycle.

 - Boxes sometimes have bugs, bug waste, food, etc.